drewgraham/api-value-seen/README.md

    cy.startApiRecording({ domains: ['api.example.com'], timeoutMs: 5000 });
    ```

+   `startApiRecording` attaches an internal `cy.intercept` listener for the
+   duration of your test.
+Define any other `cy.intercept` stubs first, then
+   call it before triggering requests you want to monitor.

 3. Run your test actions.
 When finished, stop recording and save the report:

    ```js